joshunrau/MplusLGM/README.md

 # MplusLGM

-An extension of the MplusAutomation package, MplusLGM is designed to facilitate the running of mixture mdoels in Mplus.
-This package provides more intuitive methods of interacting with functions provided by MplusAutomation, as well as additional functionality for model selection.
+An extension of the MplusAutomation package, MplusLGM is designed to facilitate the implementation of mixture models in Mplus.

 ## Installation